Feeding and Growth Performance

 Feeding and the influence on health

 Any transition throughout a pig’s life can influence production and health.
-When pigs’ transition from a piglet diet to a slaughter pig diet it is often connected with a simultaneously physical transferral from a weaner unit to a slaughter pig unit.
+When pigs transition from a piglet diet to a slaughter pig diet it is often connected with a simultaneous physical transferral from a weaner unit to a slaughter pig unit.
 This can entail a mild stress reaction in the pigs, as the intestinal flora needs to adjust and stabilise to the new feed and environment.
-If a disease is latent among the pigs, the transition may influence the progress why any stress factor should always be at an absolute minimum.
+If a disease is latent among the pigs, the transition may influence the progress, why any stress factor should always be at an absolute minimum.

 Several solutions are available to withstand or reduce the issue:

 - Reduce the content of crude protein feed.

 - Reducing crude protein can reduce the risk of diarrhoea and may have beneficial effects on intestinal health by improving intestinal morphology.

 - Add 0.5-1.0 per cent organic acids

 - Adding formic acid, lactic acid or a dry product of organic acids can reduce the negative effect of pathogenic bacteria in the gut.
 Always ensure that the use of organic acids follows local legislation and is carried out according to the directions for use given by the manufacturer.